 These mods are strictly for fun and messing around.

 This mod changes the model for Geralt into Henry Cavill, the actor playing Geralt in the Netflix Witcher series.

 Optionally, you can also change the appearance of Yennefer to Anya Chalotra, the British actress who plays her on the show.
 This mod is a fun addition for fans of the show.

-This mod replaces Geralt’s face with Mads Mikkelsen, the popular Danish actor who many believe the ideal man to portray the grizzled witcher.
+This mod replaces Geralt’s face with Mads Mikkelsen, the popular Danish actor who many believe is the ideal man to portray the grizzled witcher.

-As the name implies, this mod gives Geralt the infamous dad bod that so many middle-aged men are proudly sporting these days.
+As the name implies, this mod gives Geralt the infamous dad bod many middle-aged men are proudly sporting these days.
 While it may take a bit too far — Geralt IS old and his testosterone probably isn’t as high as it used to be (are there mutagens for that?), it’s unlikely he would let himself go this badly.

 But it’s still a fun mod if just to see how it changes your gameplay experience from a roleplaying viewpoint.

 Although there are some mods that can give you free money, the best and easiest approach to making money in Witcher 3 is to use the debug console.
 When you have it enabled, all you have to do is write the command “addmoney(amount)” and it will add however many crowns you want.